mdowst/Fast-Deploy-Microsoft-Teams-for-Education/README.md

 To import your classes simply run the **Create-ClassTeams.ps1**, passing in the path to your CSV file.
 One you start the script you will be prompted to enter your credentials, then it will start creating the Teams sites.

-# Create Team sites for Classes
+# Assign Students to Teams/Classes

 Now that you have your user accounts created and your Team sites setup, you can now assign students to thier class.
 To do this you need a CSV file with the name of the class and the UserPrincipalName of the student to assign to it.
 See the CSV Assign-Classes.csv for an example.